Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of

-The non-linearity of the derivative operator $\mathcal{L}$, together with the presence of the crucial $u_s$-dependent normalization $1/\prod_{s}(1-u_s)$ of the partition function, makes several useful properties of the theory, which could be exploited for Gaussian thermal initial conditions, inapplicable here.A major complication comes from the fact that Wick's theorem cannot be used to factorize the physical higher-order GFs in terms of two-point GFs when the action is Gaussian \cite{Chakraborty2}.
+The physical partition function of the system is obtained by taking the appropriate set of derivatives of $Z[u]$ w.r.t.~$\{u_s\}$ through the operator $\mathcal{L}$.
+The detailed form of the operator $\mathcal{L}$ depends the specific form of $\hat{\rho}(0)$ of the Bosons.
+For the particular case considered in this Section in Eq.~\eqref{rho0_diagonal}, $\mathcal{L}$ is given by Eq.~\eqref{L_diagonal}.
+As illustrated in the previous Section, to calculate the physical GFs of the interacting Fermions, we add linear sources $J(k,t)$ coupled to the fields $\psi(k,t)$ at all times $t$, and then take derivatives of the physical generating functional $Z[J]$ w.r.t.~$J$ to obtain the $m-$particle physical GF ${G}^{F}_m(k_1,...,k_m,t_1,,...t_m)$.
+The non-linearity of the derivative operator $\mathcal{L}$, together with the presence of the crucial $u_s$-dependent normalization $1/\prod_{s}(1-u_s)$ of the partition function, makes several useful properties of the theory, which could be exploited for Gaussian thermal initial conditions, inapplicable here.
+A major complication comes from the fact that Wick's theorem cannot be used to factorize the physical higher-order GFs in terms of two-point GFs when the action is Gaussian \cite{Chakraborty2}.
 This leads to the breakdown of standard perturbative and non-perturbative approximations, like the Dyson or Bethe-Salpeter equations normally used for systems initialized in a Gaussian thermal state \cite{abrikosov2012methods}.
-In order to overcome these problems in our specific computation of the Fermion-Fermion vertex function with a force carrier prepared in a non Gaussian initial state, we adopt a two-step procedure like the one used for the case of purely bosonic/fermionic model of Section \ref{sec:spGF_nonthermal}.
-After having integrated out the force carrier, we are dealing with a purely fermionic action.
-We first define an intermediate $\{u_s\}$-dependent GF ${G}^F_m(k_1...,k_{2m},t_1,...t_{2m};u)$ obtained from $Z[J,u]$ by taking derivatives with respect to the $J$'s, and subsequently take the final derivatives w.r.t $\{u_s\}$ via the operator $\mathcal{L}$ to obtain the physical GF ${G}^F_m(k_1...,k_{2m},t_1,...t_{2m})$.
+In order to overcome these problems in our specific computation of the Fermion-Fermion vertex function with a force \fpm{mediator} prepared in a non Gaussian initial state, we adopt a two-step procedure like the one used for the case of purely bosonic/fermionic model of Section \ref{sec:spGF_nonthermal}.
+After having integrated out the \fpm{mediator}, we are dealing with a purely fermionic action.
+We first define an intermediate $\{u_s\}$-dependent GF ${G}^F_m(k_1...,k_{2m},t_1,...t_{2m};u)$ obtained from $Z[J,u]$ by taking derivatives with respect to the $J$'s, and subsequently take the final derivatives w.r.t.~$\{u_s\}$ via the operator $\mathcal{L}$ to obtain the physical GF ${G}^F_m(k_1...,k_{2m},t_1,...t_{2m})$.